qualcomm-linux/build-guide/topic/k2c-qli-build-ga/howto_sync.rst

    QSC CLI builds the necessary Qualcomm firmware and the Qualcomm Yocto layers.

-4. Internally, QSC CLI implements the standalone commands covered in the :doc:`Build with GitHub using firmware and extras <build_addn_info>` and leverages the prebuilt Docker images for the respective Qualcomm style software images.
+4. Internally, QSC CLI implements the standalone commands covered in the :doc:`Build from Source (with firmware and extras) <build_addn_info>` and leverages the prebuilt Docker images for the respective Qualcomm style software images.
 For example, ``LE.QCLINUX.1.0.r1``.

 View information about QSC CLI commands
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^